hipay/hipay-fullservice-sdk-magento1/CONTRIBUTING.md

         HIPAY_TOKENJS_USERNAME_TEST=
         HIPAY_SECRET_PASSPHRASE_TEST=

- - If you want to change the url and the port used, plese change the properties (by default the port is 8095).
+ - If you want to change the default url and port used, please change the properties (by default the port is 8095).

         MAGENTO_URL=http://localhost:8095/
         PORT_WEB=8095